jarecoo/practice/notes.md

 See your life from a measured, but more broad perspective: https://vimeo.com/55073825 “Happy people pay attention to the good in others and the things that are going right…interpret other people and events around them in a positive light, and see opportunities and possibilities.
 And they take time to remember and be grateful for the good things in their lives.“
 “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/
 Negative emotions don’t usually lead to positive ones.
-Be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse when you choose negative emotions: anxiety, paranoia, sadness, or anger (“The wise person will endure that, but won’t choose it — choosing to be at peace, rather than at war” Seneca, Moral Letters, 28.7)
+Be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse when you choose negative emotions: anxiety, paranoia, sadness, or anger (“The wise person will endure that, but won’t choose it — choosing to be at peace, rather than at war” Seneca, Moral Letters, 28.7, The Daily Stoic, p.46)
 “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
 Appreciate the time you have with your loved ones. https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/damn/dtmjxlf/?sh=e4e4d783&st=JD63KIUB
 Expect positive outcomes, instead of negative ones